-Meets Tuesdays in 65/1173 from 1-3pm and Thursdays in 65/1097 from 11am-noon SCHEDULE OF READINGS
+Meets Wednesdays in 59/1257 from 10am-noon and Thursdays in 65/1097 from 11am-noon SCHEDULE OF READINGS

 For each week, the readings mainly divide into required and optional further readings.
 I include the optional readings just in case you find the topic especially interesting and would like to write a paper on it or simply learn more.